viniciuscodc/Inttegra/README.md

 # Inttegra

-This project is a clone from https://www.inttegraej.com.br/ .
-My actual junior enterprise, did it just for practice.
+This project is a clone from https://www.inttegraej.com.br/ a website made using google sites .
+The website belongs to my actual junior enterprise, i did a clone to test my abilities to copy some designs.

 **Website preview:**